bigeasy/cadence/design.markdown

 errors in the parsed language is central to the of the parser.
 It is not exceptional.
 You should not stop and unwind the stack.

+Incidentally, the use of `Error` could indicate a subsequent error handler without having to depend on the name `error` in the function signature, which would be, I think, the last use case for named parameters outside of convenience or for the sake of magic.